Isaiah 6 – Isaiah’s Conviction, Cleansing and Call

 b.
 Go and tell these people, “Keep on hearing, but do not understand; keep on seeing but do not perceive”: God told Isaiah to go and preach to a people who wouldn’t respond, so that their guilt would be certain.
 As Trapp wrote, Isaiah would “Preach them to hell.”

 c.
 The heart of this people dull, and their ears heavy, and shut their eyes: This is an unsatisfying audience and ministry for any preacher.
 Isaiah might not be satisfied with this ministry.
 The people might not be satisfied with it.
 But God would be satisfied with it.

 d.
 And understand with their heart, and return and be healed: This shows what the word of God can accomplish when it is received with open eyes, ears, and heart.
 It brings understanding to our heart, it makes us return, and it brings healing to our lives.
 If you are under the word of God and these things aren’t happening to you, ask God to work with your eyes, ears, and heart!

 3. (11-13) Isaiah is told how long he must prophecy this way.

 b.
-The answer: Preach until destruction comes (Until the cities are laid waste and without inhabitant).
-Preach in hope of the restoration of a remnant (yet a tenth will be in it, and will return).
+Until the cities are laid waste and without inhabitant: This answered the question of how long Isaiah was to preach.
+He should preach until destruction comes.
+He should preach in hope of the restoration of a remnant (yet a tenth will be in it, and will return).
 Even though Isaiah’s ministry was difficult, it was not without hope.

 c.
 And be for consuming: The remnant will indeed return, but even the remnant will eventually be judged.
 Israel was not done being disobedient when the returned from the Babylonian captivity, and God was not done bringing His judgment on a disobedient Israel.